 Based in Melbourne with a national remit, a small, dedicated staff of advocates is ready to welcome, host and connect international artists, presenters, and partners with contemporary Australian performance.

 Hosting 1–2 annual APAM Gatherings at established festivals around Australia

 Gatherings replace the previous biennial market events, increasing the number of APAM events and the diversity of contexts in which to visit performing arts communities around the country.

 APAM will serve as an Australian-based hub of market intelligence that will benefit contemporary Australian performance and its advocates internationally.

 As the First Nations Lead for APAM, ILBIJERRI brings the company’s extensive expertise and leadership as a successful and internationally engaged First Nations led organisation.

 In order to achieve our goal to substantially grow the pool of experienced First Nations producers and creative industry leaders nationwide, the partnership currently comprises:

 The strong and successful First Nations Lead partnership has the following outcomes for First Nations artists and companies:

 The First Nations Advisory Group (FNAG) supports APAM’s decision making, providing advice, engagement, and guidance to the APAM Office.
 Collectively, the FNAG also supports the programming, cultural and creative decisions of our First Nations Lead Producers.

-During 2020, the APAM First Nations framework was developed and subsequently which was approved in 2021.
-The Framework outlines the role of the First Nations Advisory Group, sets out the foundational principles of the First Nations Lead arrangement, and defines focus areas for the APAM team, lead by the First Nations producer in developing the First Nations Program.
+The APAM First Nations Framework outlines the role of the First Nations Advisory Group, sets out the foundational principles of the First Nations Lead arrangement, and defines focus areas for the APAM team, led by the First Nations producers, in developing the First Nations Program.